protoloft/klipper_z_calibration/README.md

   (e.g. [this one from Annex](https://github.com/Annex-Engineering/Annex-Engineering_Other_Printer_Mods/tree/master/VORON_Printers/VORON_V2dot4/Afterburner%2BMagnetic_Probe_X_Carriage_Dual_MGN9),
   or the [KlickyProbe](https://github.com/jlas1/Klicky-Probe) for a faster approach)
 - Both, the Z endstop and mag-probe are configured properly and homing and QGL are working.
-- The `z_calibration.py` file needs to be copied to the `klipper/klippy/extras` folder.
+- The "z_calibration.py" file needs to be copied to the `klipper/klippy/extras` folder.
-  Klipper will then load this file if it finds the `z_calibration` configuration section.
+  Klipper will then load this file if it finds the "[z_calibration]" configuration section.
   It does not interfere with the Moonraker's Klipper update since git ignores unknown files.
 - It's good practise to use the probe switch as normally closed.
 Then, macros can detect if the probe is attached/released properly.
-The plugin is also able to detect that the mag-probe is attached to the print head - otherwise it will stop.
+The plugin is also able to detect that the mag-probe is attached to the print head - otherwise it will stop!
 - (My previous Klipper macro for compensating the temperature based expansion of the Z endstop rod is **not** needed anymore.)